 At Vernon Primary School, the children, staff and parents are very proud of the children’s study books.
-Each year, from Year 1 in Key Stage 1, up to Year 6 in Key Stage 2, children create a study book each term relating to their class topic.
+Each year, from Year 1 in Key Stage 1, up to Year 6 in Key Stage 2, children create a study book each term relating to their class theme.
 As the teachers plan in a holistic way, the study books reflect this style of teaching and learning.

-Each term, the teachers plan holistically around a particular topic, e.g. A Bug's Life or Egyptians.
+Each term, the teachers plan holistically around a particular theme, e.g. Minibeasts or Egyptians.
 The study book then brings together a collection of cross curricular work demonstrating what the children have learnt.
-It provides the children, teachers and parents with a snapshot of learning throughout the topic and enables teachers to evaluate a range of learning from the foundation subjects and cross curricular learning from literacy, maths and science.
+It provides the children, teachers and parents with a snapshot of learning throughout the theme and enables teachers to evaluate a range of learning from the foundation subjects and cross curricular learning from literacy, maths and science.

 Work is presented in a range of different ways to excite and motivate the children to learn and then to celebrate their work once collected in their study book.
 The work may be presented in different ways: it may be mounted work, in little books, a QR code, it may include photos or pop out work.

 Throughout Key Stage 1, children are supported in presenting their work; children are involved in discussion of what could go in their study book and how it could be presented.
 The children develop their skills of cutting, tearing and sticking to take ownership of their own work and study book.

 As children move through Key Stage 2, this develops to become more child-led and by Year 6, children will be making their own study books and presenting them themselves, encouraging more individuality.